microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 Security Copilot is now **[SOC 2 certified](https://techcommunity.microsoft.com/blog/securitycopilotblog/microsoft-security-copilot-achieves-soc-2-certification/4295363?utm_source=substack&utm_medium=email)🎉**

-Learn how to access the Security Copilot audit log **[here](https://learn.microsoft.com/en-us/copilot/security/audit-log)** or how you can ingest your Security Copilot audit logs using **[this Azure Function App and PowerShell script](https://github.com/Azure/Security-Copilot/tree/main/Monitoring/IngestSecurityCopilotAuditlogs).**
+You can learn how to access the Security Copilot audit log **[here](https://learn.microsoft.com/en-us/copilot/security/audit-log)** or how you can ingest your Security Copilot audit logs using **[this Azure Function App and PowerShell script](https://github.com/Azure/Security-Copilot/tree/main/Monitoring/IngestSecurityCopilotAuditlogs).**

 It's also worth exploring **[this solution](https://github.com/Azure/Security-Copilot/tree/main/Logic%20Apps/SecCopilot-UserReportedPhishing-FuncApp_parsing)**  that automates the analysis of user-submitted phishing emails using Security Copilot🎣